Dog Agility training in Torbay (UK).....

 We accept the following means of payment:

-We will accept payment on arrival (not cheques!) for taster sessions (but you'll probably need to pay before you arrive if want to pay by bank transfer as the mobile signal can be variable for some networks at our sites!).
+We will accept payment on arrival (not cheques!) for taster sessions but, if you want to pay by bank transfer, you'll probably need to pay before you arrive as the mobile signal can be variable for some networks at our sites!

 Courses of 6 lessons must be paid for (and funds cleared) at least 3 days before the start to secure your place.